 2016 Summer Institute

 Japan’s Olympic Challenges: 20th-Century Legacies, 21st-Century Aspirations.
 July 10-15, 2016.
-Open to secondary social studies teachers nationwide, this five-day institute explores the impact of enduring issues on contemporary Japanese society, government, global and intra-Asian relations as Japan prepares to present itself as a 2st-century leader at the 2020 Olympics.
+Open to secondary social studies teachers nationwide, this five-day institute explored the impact of enduring issues on contemporary Japanese society, government, global and intra-Asian relations as Japan prepares to present itself as a 2st-century leader at the 2020 Olympics.
 Closed

 |"Visualizing Japan in Modern World History"|